We Love Rhubarb.

 Did you know that it is widely referred to as the pie-plant?

 Or "rheum-rhaponticum" to be botanically correct, refers to the ordinary garden-type.

-My Grandparents are gone now, and we no longer have access to that wonderful supply.
+My Grandparents are gone now, and we no longer have access to that wonderful supply of rhubarb.
 I am now growing more of my own, and discovering that you really can do a lot more than simply stew it and eat it with a spoon.

 Thank you for visiting and perhaps consider growing your own garden.
 There are so many different varieties

 out there to pick from.

 Check out the section here on trivia.
 Lots of interesting things to read there.
 It has a rather humorous side to it actually.